malkavianicjr/Password-Generator/README.md

 # Password-Generator
-A Password generator written in C that spits out a totally random 22 character string, although you can modify that.
+A Password generator written in C that puts out a totally random 22 character string, although you can modify that.